djcf/wordpress-fpm-docker/docs/Where-to-find-stuff.md

 `repo:` refers to this exact repository.
 It's canonically-mastered at https://labs.noflag.org.uk/Noflag/web-two-point-oh/, where you can clone it to any directory of your computer, make changes, then push back to labs.
 You can of course run ansible scripts from your local computer too.

-If you are running a local test environment using vagrant, it will be located in `/vagrant`.
+If you are running a local test environment using vagrant, repo: will be located in `/vagrant`.

-If you are running on a remote server, it will most likely be in `/usr/local/web`
+If you are running on a remote server, repo: will most likely be in `/usr/local/web`

 If you need to run `docker-compose`, for example to rebake config into a container, make sure you are in `repo:/docker` before doing so.

 ### The thing I need to find is in some other type of docker container (non-php)

-Per our own convention, check /var/docker-data
+Per our own convention, check /var/docker-data.